dulhaver/erpnext_how-to-s/pay_Purchase-Invoice_from_Employee.md

 line 2    |  Payable account employee expenses  | Employee (against Expense Claim) |  Credit  |
 ```

-this markes the PINV as paid and creates a liability against the Employee which can be tracked via the `General Ledger`
+the above markes the PINV as paid and creates a liability against the Employee which can be tracked via the `General Ledger`

+This works fine in default currency.
+I assume we will end up in multi-currency hell once we try to use non-default currencies.